MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 - An Azure subscription that includes Azure Key Vault or Azure Key Vault managed hardware security modules (preview).
 - Global tenant admin or a Microsoft Entra ID with:
-  - Contributor permission to the Microsoft Entra subscription
+  - Contributor permission to the Microsoft Entra subscription.
-  - Permission to create an Azure Key Vault and key
+  - Permission to create an Azure Key Vault and key.
   - Access to create a resource group.
 This is required to set up the key vault.

 ##### Create the key and grant access using Azure Key Vault